How HMO Works: Seeing a Specialist

 Sometimes, you need to see a specialist for health care issues.
 If you have an HMO, your doctor can help find the right specialist for your needs.

-When you sign up for an HMO, your first step is to pick a primary are physican (PCP) to manage your care.
-You may already have a PCP, such as your family doctor.
-A child’s pediatrician and a woman’s OB/Gyn can also act as their PCP.
+When you sign up for an HMO, your first step is to pick a primary care provider (PCP) to manage your care.

 But what if you need specialist care for a serious issue?
 Your PCP can help.